hbagdi/hit.yolo42.com/content/en/docs/reference/commands.md

 toc: true
 ---

-hit's goals is to be as simple and straight-forward to use as possible.
+hit's goals is to be as simple and intuitive to use as possible.
 And in that spirit the number of command that hit supports is fairly small.
-For hitting HTTP requests, the core `hit` command should be sufficient most of the time.
+For hitting HTTP requests, `hit` followed by the request identifier (for example `@foo`) should be sufficient.

 For other situations, there are a few other commands available: